artilleryio/artillery/CONTRIBUTING.md

-# minigun
+# Artillery

 ## Need to get in touch?

-All project discussions should happen in the [issue tracker](https://github.com/shoreditch-ops/minigun/issues).
+All project discussions should happen in the [issue tracker](https://github.com/shoreditch-ops/artillery/issues).
 However if you are a first-time contributor and want some help getting started, feel free to get in touch over email: